mengyangq/mengyangq.github.io/_includes/me.md

 I am a Ph.D. candidate in the [Department of Communicative Disorders and Sciences](http://arts-sciences.buffalo.edu/cds.html)  at the University at Buffalo, under the supervision of Dr. [Brendan T. Johns](http://btjohns.com).
 I received my M.S. in Computational Linguistics, M.A. in General Linguistics and B.A. in Linguistics (Honors Track in Language and Cognition) and Psychology from the University at Buffalo.

-My research interests include using natural language processing techniques and computational models of memory to develop automated assessment procedures for detecting language and memory disorders (e.g., Specific Language Impairment, Mild Cognitive Impairment, Alzheimer’s disease and other forms of dementia), and using behavioral experiments and cognitive modeling to delineate the natural changes that occur as a consequence of increasing amounts of experience during aging from actual cognitive decline.
+My current research focuses on obtaining a better understanding of how the amount and content of linguistic experience influences language representation and processing in healthy cognitive aging using computational modeling and behavioral experiments.
+I am also interested in using natural language processing techniques and cognitive modeling to develop automated assessment procedures for detecting language and memory disorders (e.g., Specific Language Impairment, Mild Cognitive Impairment, and Alzheimer’s disease).

 Here is my [CV](../pub/CV.pdf) and [Resume](../pub/Resume.pdf).